 Rocky Adamson, The Singing Constable of Dayton, NV

 In September of 1967, my band, The Scragg Family had been the house band at the Red Dog Saloon in Virginia City, Nevada, for three months and we’d continue through October.
 It’s about 3+ hours’ drive from the haps at San Francisco’s Haight/Ashbury, where they were busy with their Summer Of Love.
-We perform shows at the Dog six days a week; afternoons for the tourists and evenings for the locals.
+We performed shows at the Dog six days a week; afternoons for the tourists and evenings for the locals.

 Rocky Adamson came up from Dayton to see us, in living color, though seemingly right out of a black and white John Ford film: Stetson hat, blue denim shirt, blue jeans, tall cowboy boots that have seen some wear, and a bright red bandanna.
 He orders a whiskey, watches our show, and introduces himself: “I’m Rocky Adamson, out of Dayton, down Six Mile Canyon.
 I like your music and I was wondering if you’d like to hear some cowboys songs.”
 I told Rocky that, seeing as how I’d been raised since a 7 year old kid on Tex Ritter songs, I’d like nothing better!
 I also told him we have cowboys in Switzerland, but they work on foot, as there’s not much room for horses!
 He laughs.
 I ask him about his life and music.
 I ask him if I could record a few of his songs and he agrees, providing I help him do some cowboy work, doctoring a sick steer.